AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.rst

    aelf-command send AElf.ContractNames.Token Transfer '{"symbol": "ELF", "to": "Q3t34SAEsxAQrSQidTRzDonWNTPpSTgH8bqu8pQUGCSWRPdRC", "amount": "20000000000000"}'

-By checking the balance of the full node account, we can see that the full node account has enough token, 20W ELF:
+By checking the balance of the full node account, we can see that the full node account has enough tokens, 20W ELF:

 .. code:: bash